Clemapfel/mousetrap/docs/03_actions.md

 + A **function**, which is the actions behavior
 + An **id** which uniquely identifies the action

-The mousetrap class `Action` has two additional properties, a **state** and **shortcut**, both of which we will concern us with later on in this section.

-## \link mousetrap::Action `Action` \endlink
+## Actions

 As early as possible, we should drop the habit of defining application behavior inside a global function.
-For example, in the previous chapter we declared a `Button` with the following behavior:
+For example, in the previous chapter, we declared a `Button` with the following behavior:

 ```cpp
 auto button = Button();